Garden-AI/garden-backend/infra/README.md

 - `modules/s3`
   - configures the s3 buckets for model binaries for both dev and prod together
   - also configures the `"s3_full_access"` IAM policy if we want to change that based on env, but currently keeps it the same for both.
+- `modules/lightsail`
+  - configures the lightsail container service(s), but does not configure any actual deployments.
+  - instead, deploying/running a container on the container service is handled by a github action that triggers on push to `dev` or `prod` branches.
+    - The deployment is configured in `modules/lightsail/deployment-config.json` rather than terraform so it can be more easily read by the aws lightsail CLI in the github action.

 ## Making changes to the existing deployment